Netflix December 2019 new releases – new movies, TV shows and originals

 Tuesday 17th December

-Ronny Cheng: Asian Comedian Destroys America The Daily Show star Ronny Cheng delivers another stand-up special.
+Ronny Cheng: Asian Comedian Destroys America The Daily Show star delivers another stand-up special

 Wednesday 18th December

-Don’t F**k With Cats: Hunting An Internet Killer True crime series which tells the story of a group of amateur online detectives pulled into a dark underworld.
+Don’t F**k with Cats: Hunting an Internet Killer True crime series that tells the story of a group of amateur online detectives pulled into a dark underworld

-Soundtrack season one Original musical drama series about two struggling artists in LA.

 Friday 20th December